 - Bring your own favorite music and headphones

 - Bring your own sunglasses (dentist-provided glasses can be uncomfortable)

 - Bring a worry stone or stress-relief ball

 Take The First Step

-Remember, dental care is an important part of your overall health.
+Remember, regular dental care is an important part of your overall health.
 It can be slightly painful or uncomfortable at times, but you are never in any real danger.
 Besides, a lot of healthcare treatments can be uncomfortable.
-No one enjoys getting mammograms or prostate checks, but they do them anyways because it’s important.
+No one enjoys getting mammograms or prostate checks, but they do them anyway because it’s important.